 Between 1994 and 2013, Natalie Dessay was one of the most magnetic artists on the Met stage.
 Throwing herself wholly into every role she played, the fearless French soprano always saw herself as more than just a singer.
-By Christopher Browner.
+By Christopher Browner

 Growing up, Natalie Dessay didn’t aspire to be an opera singer.
 “I consider myself more of an actress.
 I wanted to become an actress when I was very young, but opera chose me,” she once reflected.
 “In some ways, it was easier for me to go on stage with my singing voice than to be only an actress.”
-It is fitting, then, that the French soprano’s performances were marked not only by her stratospheric high notes and pitch-perfect ornamentations, but also by her commitment to complete characterizations.
-Whether portraying the tragic heroine of Donizetti’s Lucia di Lammermoor or the spitfire comedienne Zerbinetta in Strauss’s Ariadne auf Naxos, Dessay always used her vocal performance to complement her physical approach.
+It is fitting, then, that the French soprano’s performances were marked not only by her stratospheric high notes and pitch-perfect ornamentation, but also by her commitment to complete characterizations.
+Whether portraying the tragic heroine of Donizetti’s Lucia di Lammermoor (which streams this week) or the spitfire comedienne Zerbinetta in Strauss’s Ariadne auf Naxos, Dessay always used her vocal performance to complement her physical approach.
 “I’m into the character and not just the beautiful singing,” she said.
 “For me, the music is not the goal.
 The goal is theater.”

 From the very beginning of her Met career—when she made her debut in 1994 as Fiakermilli in Strauss’s Arabella—Dessay captured the hearts of audiences while also receiving critical acclaim.
 Reviewing one of her early performances with the company as Olympia in Offenbach’s Les Contes d’Hoffmann, Martin Mayer proclaimed in Opera magazine, “In the last 50 years, and this is not said lightly, there is nobody to whom one could possibly compare Dessay.”
 Over the course of her two decades at the Metropolitan, Dessay appeared in nine roles across a wide range of repertoire, from Handel to Gounod to Verdi, and headlined five new productions.